Table of contents

 Stay in awesome hostels like Abraham Hostel, where you’ll meet lots of travelers, both alone and not alone, both first-time travelers and experienced globetrotters.

-Why it's safe: Thousands of travelers to go Tel Aviv each year and experience very few inconveniences.
-If you've been put-off by reports of unrest in Israel in the news, you can believe what you see, but ... take it with a grain of salt.
+Thousands of travelers to go Tel Aviv each year and experience very few inconveniences.
+If you have been put off by reports of unrest in Israel in the news, you can believe what you see, but … take it with a grain of salt.

-The city is fantastic for a digital nomad home base, stopover destination or week-long trip, with tons to do.
+Taipei and all of Taiwan are fantastic for a digital nomad home base, stopover destination or week-long trip, with tons of safe and simple things to do.

 Recent politics and political unrest aside, Hong Kong is an incredibly safe place to visit as a traveler, tourist or digital nomad.
 English is widely spoken in central and downtown areas, and this is because English is one of two official languages in Hong Kong, the other being Cantonese.
 It’s hard to take a bad photo in Hong Kong’s aesthetic urban scenery.